dineshbhattarai-houzz/matrix-playground/README.md

 # note: synapse might fail to initialize data on first run due to postgres taking some time to initialize.
 Simply restart synapse after few seconds

-## create a admin user using
-sudo podman exec -it systemd-synapse bash -c "register_new_matrix_user -c /data/homeserver.yaml"
 ```

 ## Architecture